Sahas-G/interactive-escape-room/README.md

  10. Download and unzip the GameV10.zip file
  11. Execute the "RoomEscape.exe" file to launch the game.

+Note: if you wish run this using an external webcam, you will need to disable the built in webcams in device manager and wait up to 3 minutes after you start running main.py for the opencv video stream window to open up.

 The model that we trained, called "action_recognition_model.h5", is already loaded and used in the system.
 The "Action Recognition Training Module" is a jupyter notebook that contains what we used to collect, train and evaluate the model.
 Specific instructions on running and using the module is included in the notebook.